cybercongress/cyber/integrations.md

     - add cyber ecosystem
   - add warp exchange
     - need api (!)
+- staking rewards
+  - we already pay them for listing
+  - need to recover it
+  - puting there with overall staking return make us the leader of apr
 - coinmarketcap: market aggregator
   - there is untracked listing https://coinmarketcap.com/currencies/bostrom/
   - must be transform to rich listing described for coingecko